-A preposition is a word that is placed before a noun or noun equivalent to show its relation to some other word in the sentence.
+A preposition is a word placed before a noun or noun equivalent to show its relationship to another word in the sentence.

-In this post, you will learn 6 Types of Prepositions.
+In this post, you will learn 6 Types of Prepositions with Examples.

 Types of Prepositions